Pin Classes I: Growth Rates: Pin Words and Pin Classes

-We think of the letters $u,d,l,r$ as representing up, down, left, right, respectively.
-We then say that letters $u$ and $d$ have \textbf{vertical alignment} and letters $l$ and $r$ have \textbf{horizontal alignment}.
-We can then informally descrive a pin sequence as consisting of an inital numeral from $\{1,2,3,4\}$ followed by a sequence of letters from $\{u,l,d,r\}$ which must alternate between horizontal and vertical alignment.
+We plan to use pin words to construct centred permutations, a construction described below in Definition \ref{def:pimap}.
+Under this correspondence we think of the letters $1,2,3$ and $4$ as referring to the four quadrants of a centred permutation -- we thus refer to these as the \emph{quadrant numerals}.
+Similarly, we think of the letters $u,d,l$ and $r$ as representing the directions up, down, left and right, respectively.
+We then say that the letters $u$ and $d$ have \emph{vertical alignment} and the letters $l$ and $r$ have \emph{horizontal alignment}.
+We can then informally describe a pin word as consisting of an initial numeral from $\{1,2,3,4\}$ followed by a sequence of letters from $\{u,l,d,r\}$ which must alternate between horizontal and vertical alignment.
 Note that this implies that there are $4$ pin words of length $1$ and $2^{n+2}$ pin words of every length $n \geq 2$.